How to Buy Bitcoins in India

 CEX.IO is available in most countries around the world.
 Founded in 2013 with its headquarters in London, this cryptocurrency exchange allows users to buy and sell Bitcoin as well as a selection of altcoins.

 Both credit cards and bank transfers are accepted payment methods with low fees of 0%–0.25% on trades.
-CEX.IO offers both a trading platform and a brokerage service, both entail different fees .
+CEX.IO offers a trading platform and a brokerage service, both entailing different fees.
 You can read my full CEX.io review here.

 Paxful

-Paxful is a P2P marketplace, which allows buyers and seller to meet online and trade directly Bitcoin with each other.
-Founded in 2015 and by now they have offices in multiple cities around the world.
+Paxful is a P2P marketplace that allows buyers and sellers to meet online and trade Bitcoin and other cryptocurrencies with each other.

-Sellers on Paxful accept over 300 payment methods, including the major Indian payment methods like PayTM, Bheem, Phonepe.
-If you’re buying Bitcoins on Paxful, you won’t have to pay any fee to the site itself, but the price of Bitcoin is traded at a premium because of this.
+Sellers on Paxful accept over 300 payment methods, including major Indian payment methods like PayTM, Bhim, and PhonePe.
+If you’re buying Bitcoin on Paxful, you won’t have to pay any fee to the site itself, but the price of Bitcoin is traded at a premium because of this.

 You can read my full Paxful Review here.